davidomanovic/davidomanovic/README.md

 ## Hello World!👋
 I am David, a 5th year M.Sc.
-Applied Physics student with experience in Software Engineering and DevOps🤖 <br> I currently work with quantum computing and simulations.
+Applied Physics student at NTNU, Norway with experience in Software Engineering and DevOps🤖 <br> I currently work with quantum computing and simulations.

 I speak:
 - Python
 - C++
 - Rust

-I am a contributor at the open source library:
+I am a contributor at:
 - **IBM Qiskit Community:** [ffsim](https://github.com/qiskit-community/ffsim)

 Have a look at some of my open source projects, and feel free to contribute :)